Apprenticeship Support Programme FAQs

-Employers and businesses can access support from any of the Apprenticeship Boost, Mana in Mahi, or the Regional Apprenticeships Initiative.
+Employers and businesses can also access support from the Mana in Mahi programme.

 How will Mana in Mahi support employers of apprentices?

-Mana in Mahi aims to help people who are disadvantaged in the labour market move into long-term work and gain a formal industry qualification.
-The existing programme which helps employers provide on-the-job support for employees has been extended.
+Mana in Mahi aims to help people of all ages who are disadvantaged in the labour market to move into long-term work and gain a formal industry qualification.
+Programme support is for a wage subsidy of up to $16,000 for one year.